hematthi/SysSimPyPlots/docs/source/histograms.rst

    Currently under construction!

-On the previous page, you learned how to load a catalog (physical or observed) in the form of dictionaries containing various planetary (and stellar) properties (sometimes referred to as *summary statistics*).
-One of the most basic yet illuminating ways of visualizing a catalog is to plot histograms of the various properties.
-For example, you may want to look at the *marginal* distribution of orbital periods, planet radii, transit durations, etc. SysSimPyPlots provides several flexible functions for plotting histograms, as demonstrated below:
+On the previous page, you learned how to load a catalog (physical and observed).
+These catalogs are in the form of dictionaries containing various planetary (and stellar) properties (sometimes referred to as *summary statistics*).
+One of the most basic and yet illuminating ways of visualizing a catalog is to plot histograms of the various properties.
+SysSimPyPlots provides several flexible functions for plotting histograms:

 .. code-block:: python